appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/tech.md

 # Next Step: Technical Interview

 * ### What to expect?
-   * A 45 min interview through HackerRank  including two solos and one pairing.
+   * A 45 min interview through [HackerRank][hackerR]  including two solos and one pairing.
 Each with a duration of 15 minutes.

 * ### Can outside notes and resources be used?
     * The interview is closed-book (no notes or external websites).
 You may ask your interviewer questions related to syntax or your general approach to a problem.